What Are ‘Bibles’?

 BY THE WAY!

-You may also like to know that just like words such as “outline”, “treatment” and “synopsis”, “TV series bible” is a term under dispute AS WELL.
+You may also like to know that just like words such as “outline”, “treatment” and “synopsis”, “TV series bible” are all under dispute AS WELL.
 Sometimes what I describe here gets called a TREATMENT or EXTENDED PITCH.
 You will note TV writer Sally Abbott (The Coroner, Casualty, Eastenders) says similar in the comments section of this post.
 Something to bear in mind if you’re pitching a specific producer or show – as I always say, it’s worth ASKING what the other person means so you’re all on the same page.

 Everyone knows getting under the skin of characters in pitch material is difficult.
 Writing something from their POV then is a great way of getting your reader on board – as long as this letter/diary entry/whatever TOTALLY ROCKS.
 If you skimp on it, it could have the opposite effect.

 If your series is set during a particular event, is historical or is set in the future, then it can be useful to include some photos or pictures in your pitch material to show the arena (or “nail down” lesser known elements!).
 The only caveat I would offer is don’t go overboard with this device.
 We don’t want photos and piccies all over the place and I wouldn’t reccomend using piccies, even drawn ones, of characters because of that “casting” issue mentioned earlier in this post.